 This is the objection that if you infer God as an explanation for things we don't understand, then he becomes less necessary as we understand more.
 For example, many people today find Newton's argument (see my first paragraph) unconvincing.
 We would rather explain the symmetry of living things using evolution than a designer.
 And we would rather say the planets do not collide because by now the only planets left are those whose orbits do not allow them to collide.
 You could say that Newton used God to fill a gap which has since been filled by something else.

-There are still things which science has not explained, but what if science were allowed to progress for an infinite amount of time with infinite resources?
-All gaps which are filled by God might eventually get filled by an explanation that does not use him.
+There are still things which science has not explained, but suppose science were allowed to progress for an infinite amount of time with infinite resources.
+In principle, could all explanatory gaps which are filled by God get filled by something else?

 Second objection: Who designed the designer?